THE TOP 500 POP SONGS OF THE 1980S

 Bryan Adams has been nominated for an astonishing 56 Juno Awards (which honor Canadian music industry achievements) and he has won 18, including Male Vocalist of the Year seven times: in 1983, 1984, 1985, 1986, 1987, 1997, and 2000; 1984 Album of the Year for Cuts Like a Knife; 1984 Producer of the Year; 1984 and 1985 Composer of the Year (with Jim Vallance); 1985 Album of the Year for Reckless; Canadian Entertainer of the Year in both 1987 and 1992; 1992 Producer of the Year; 1993 Album of the Year for Waking Up the Neighbors; and Best Songwriter in 1999.
 He was named Canadian Artist Of the Decade for the ‘80s by the Canadian Recording Industry Association.
 Bryan Adams was the 2006 inductee into the Canadian Music Hall of Fame.
 In 2010, Bryan Adams received the Allan Waters Humanitarian Award for his part in numerous charitable concerts and campaigns during his career.
 He has been consistently nominated for Juno awards since the ‘80s; he was nominated for Artist of the Year as recently as 2015, and hosted the 2017 Juno Awards ceremony.

-Bryan Adams has had a total of 22 U.S. Billboard Top 40 hits, 12 of them in the ‘80s, including Straight From the Heart (song #484 on this list), Cuts Like a Knife, This Time, Run To You (song #249 on this list), Somebody, Heaven (his first #1 hit, and song #64 on this list), One Night Love Affair, It’s Only Love (duet with Tina Turner), Heat Of the Night, Hearts On Fire, and Victim Of Love.
+Bryan Adams has had a total of 22 U.S. Billboard Top 40 hits, 12 of them in the ‘80s, including Straight From the Heart (song #484 on this list), Cuts Like a Knife, This Time, Run To You (song #249 on this list), Somebody, Heaven (his first #1 hit, and song #64 on this list), One Night Love Affair, It’s Only Love (a duet with Tina Turner), Heat Of the Night, Hearts On Fire, and Victim Of Love.
 In the ‘90s, Bryan Adams had 10 U.S. Billboard Top 40 hits, including the #1 songs (Everything I Do) I Do It for You, All for Love (with Rod Stewart and Sting), and Have You Ever Really Loved a Woman?.

-Summer Of ‘69 has been covered by American punk rock band MxPx in 1995 (click here), American rock band Bowling For Soup in 2000 (click here), Canadian rock band The Janet Theory in 2001 (click here), English/Irish pop boy band One Direction in 2010 (click here), British pop music act Jive Bunny and the Mastermixers in 2012 (click here), American music project in Tim Timebomb in 2014 (click here), and American rock band Foo Fighters in 2015 (click here).
+Summer Of ‘69 has been covered by American punk rock band MxPx in 1995 (click here), American rock band Bowling For Soup in 2000 (click here), Canadian rock band The Janet Theory in 2001 (click here), English/Irish pop boy band One Direction in 2010 (click here), British pop music act Jive Bunny and the Mastermixers in 2012 (click here), American music project Tim Timebomb in 2014 (click here), and American rock band Foo Fighters in 2015 (click here).

 Bryan Adams performed Summer Of ‘69 during the 2011 Cricket World Cup opening ceremony in Bangladesh (watch it here).
 In 2018, he performed Summer Of ‘69 as a surprise duet with American pop star Taylor Swift during the final show of her Reputation tour in Toronto, Canada.
 Taylor Swift says that Summer Of ’69 is one of her favorite songs ever written.
 She posted the performance on Facebook and wrote, “I didn’t even know Bryan was gonna be in town until last night and I asked him completely last minute if he wanted to come sing!!
 Pretty evident from the videos (um yes I’m posting another one) that I’m FULLY LOSING IT with excitement, and I can’t thank Bryan Adams enough.”
 To watch the live duet, as well as some behind-the-scenes footage, click here.